 - Child Support Modifications

-Calculation Of Child Support In Colorado
+Calculation Of Child Support In Denver

-The child support guidelines start with the combined monthly gross income of the two parents (before taxes or other deductions).
-The guidelines will calculate a different amount based on the number of children involved and based on the gross income and the amount of parenting time (meaning overnights) a child spends with each parent.
+The Denver child support guidelines start with the combined monthly gross income of the two parents (before taxes or other deductions).
+The guidelines will calculate a different amount of child support based on the number of children involved and based on the gross income and the amount of parenting time (meaning overnights) a child spends with each parent.
 The guidelines also consider the contributions each parent makes toward expenses such as medical insurance and childcare, and whether either parent is also legally obligated to support other children or is paying or receiving maintenance.